Working with temporal data#

 datetime.datetime(2020, 12, 22, 17, 0)

 Wait, what?
-In the beginning of this chapter, we said that Unix time 1608649200 should be “December 22nd 2020 at 15:00:00 (UTC)”, but here we have the result as five o’clock (i.e. 17, 0).
-This is due to the fact that the computer that this code is written with is located at a Finnish time zone (UTC+02), and as the Unix time is always passed as UTC, the computer automatically returns the timestamp in local timezone (i.e. in Finnish time or whatever the local time has been specified in your computer’s settings).
-This is a good thing to understand because it can be rather confusing sometimes when working with temporal data.
-Finally, it is naturally possible to initialize the datetime object also directly by passing integer numbers into the object itself.
-Here we use the same date and time as before but add 30 seconds to the end:
+In the beginning of this section, we said that the Unix time 1608649200 should be “December 22nd 2020 at 15:00:00 (UTC)”, but here we see the result as five o’clock (i.e., 17, 0).
+This is due to the fact that the computer that this code was written with was located in a Finnish time zone (UTC+02) and as Unix time is always passed as UTC, the computer automatically returns the timestamp in the local timezone (i.e., in Finnish time or whatever the local time has been specified in your computer’s settings).
+This is a good thing to understand because it can be rather confusing when working with temporal data.

 dt = datetime(2020, 12, 22, 17, 0, 30)